 To be eligible for enrollment into a phlebotomy course, you do not need to have any previous medical experience.
 You just need to meet the following minimum requirements:

 Have a valid Social Security Number (for state licensing purposes).

-- Meet all medical and insurance requirements and submit copies of all supporting documents.
+Meet all medical and insurance requirements and submit copies of all supporting documents.

-- Successfully complete and pass a background check.
+Successfully complete and pass a background check.

 UCLA requires that students demonstrate a high degree of English language proficiency.
 To ensure that you are equipped with the necessary skills to pursue the Phlebotomy program, you must be able to read, speak, and write fluently in English.

 NACES Current Members: http://www.naces.org/members.html

 AICE Endorsed Members: http://aice-eval.org/members/

-Furnish proof of the following immunizations:
+Proof of the following immunizations:

-- Hepatitis B vaccine/immunity: A Hepatitis-B vaccine(start of 3 shot series or signed refusal form) Proof of Hepatitis-B vaccine, 3 shot series, positive Hep-B titer, OR signed refusal form.
+- Hepatitis B vaccine/immunity: Proof of Hepatitis-B vaccine(3 shot series), positive Hep-B titer, OR signed declination form.

-- Tetanus-Diptheria-Pertussis (Tdap): Proof of Tdap vaccine.
+- Tetanus-Diphtheria-Pertussis (Tdap): Proof of Tdap vaccine or signed declination form.

 - Measles-Mumps-Rubella (MMR): Proof of MMR vaccine or a positive MMR titer.